antonina-klishch/product_catalog/README.md

 I am glad to present my project **[Product Catalog](https://antonina-klishch.github.io/product_catalog/)**

 ## Overview:
 The Product Catalog project is a dynamic web application built with React and React Router.
 This website provides users with a convenient browsing experience for various models of phones, tablets and accessories.
-This project implements a number of functions for efficient navigation, filtering and product management.
+This project implements a range of features for efficient navigation, filtering and product management.

 ## Key Features: